Social Media Optimisation

 In the contemporary age of online interaction, the visibility and awareness of a brand is everything.
 Consumers can become aware of your brand through a variety of avenues such as through search engine results, social media (which can include blogs, Facebook, Twitter, Instagram etc.) and through word of mouth.

 For search engine result pages, we have SEO; which refers to a broad spectrum of techniques and methods to increase your rankings on search engines.
-To read more about search engine optimisation, click here.
+To read more about search engine optimization, click here.

 The focus of today’s post is the second avenue through which consumers discover and largely interact with your brand/business: social media.